ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 Pros:

+- Lightweight JSON payload
+- S3 deals with files
 - Finer grain control of tokens
 - We are able to regenerate new tokens up to the maximum 28 day limit

 Cons:

+- We must retain files for client to pick up
+- Client must pick up file within 1 week (S3 constraint)
+- We can only retain files for 28 days
+- Exposed link will lead exposed data back to us
+- If client does not pick up data within 28 days the submission files will be lost
 - Requires additional ingress
 - Need another Form Builder Application to handle this flow
 - Still constrained by S3 28 day limit